Stosh09/sorting_algorithms/README.md

 <br>

-This projectmainly focuses on the following sorting algorithms and further delves into time and space complexity in C language:
+This project mainly focuses on the following sorting algorithms and further delves into time and space complexity in C language:
 * Bubble Sort
 * Insertion Sort
 * Selection Sort